MPlasson/Portable-Voltage-Standard/tests/index.md

 # Portable Voltage Standard: Tests results

 ## Line regulation
+Not done yet :/

 ## Load regulation
+Not done yet :/

 ## Current consumption
 When using the alternate power input (through the push-in connector) the board draws around 11mA, which is reasonable.

 This should give us an approximate battery life of 500h (considering a typical 9V battery with a cutoff voltage of 6V).

 ## Low battery LED trigger voltage
+Not done yet :/

 ## Ambient temperature accuracy

 At ambient temperature (~21°C) the output voltage is close to 4.99982V, which corresponds to an error of around 36ppm.
 Not bad for a ±0.025% (250ppm) chip !